alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X.
 * [Solid](https://github.com/igormatyushkin014/Solid) - New way to work with arrays in Swift.
 * [StatusProvider](https://github.com/mariohahn/StatusProvider) - Protocol to handle initial Loadings, Empty Views and Error Handling in a ViewController & views.
+* [StringFormatter](https://github.com/orucanil/StringFormatter) - Simple Text Formetter (Credit Card Number, Phone Number, Serial Number etc.) Can be used in all text inputs according to the format pattern.
+If desired, large minor character restrictions can be made in the format pattern.
 * [SubtleVolume](https://github.com/andreamazz/SubtleVolume) - Replace the system volume popup with a more subtle indicator.
 * [Sugar](https://github.com/hyperoslo/Sugar) - Sugar is a sweetener for your Cocoa implementations.
 * [SwCrypt](https://github.com/soyersoyer/SwCrypt) - RSA public/private key generation, RSA, AES encryption/decryption, SEM encryption in Swift with CommonCrypto in iOS and OS X.